ksokol/myreader/README.md

 Caution
 --------
-This RRS reader transitioned from Java to Python to PL/SQL to Java with plain servlets to Java with Spring Framework.
+This RSS reader transitioned from Java to Python to PL/SQL to Java with plain servlets to Java with Spring Framework.
 It is a sandbox for different technologies that are worth to play with.
 So don't expect a fully working software or even clean code.

 Installation